AdguardTeam/KnowledgeBase/docs/adguard-for-android/solving-problems/background-work.md

 To set up AdGuard's background work for Xiaomi devices you should pay attention to Battery and Permissions.

-- Tap on the *Recent tasks* button and swipe AdGuard down to make options *visible* (as shown on the screenshot):
+- Tap the *Recent tasks* button and swipe AdGuard down to make options *visible* (as shown on the screenshot):

 ![Xiaomi](https://cdn.adguard.com/content/kb/ad_blocker/android/solving_problems/background-work/xiaomirecent.png)